Sophia-Edu-Labs/sophia-math/scenes/AIGen/scenes/en_TOPIC_Introduction_to_Behavioral_Finance_SUB_Differences_Between_Traditional_and_Behavioral_Finance_chapter_8_video_02_q.typ

 #only("4")[#voiceover("or utility maximization,")]
 #only("5")[#voiceover("or efficient markets?")]
 ]#questionDef(
-questionText: "Behavioral finance criticizes EMH by arguing that \textbf{psychological biases} can lead to market inefficiencies.",
+questionText: "Behavioral finance criticizes EMH by arguing that _____ can lead to market inefficiencies.",
 answerOptions: ("rational behavior", "psychological biases", "utility maximization", "efficient markets"),
 correctAnswerIndex: 1,
 )